Hollywood intimacy coordinator gives verdict on Justin Baldoni and Blake Lively video

 Lively swiftly shared her own statement in response to the unedited footage released by Baldoni’s production company Wayfarer and his lawyer Bryan Freedman, calling it “damning” evidence supporting her allegations.

-Speaking to The Hollywood Reporter, intimacy coordination Mia Schachter, who has worked on Apple TV+’s Lessons in Chemistry, HBO’s Insecure and FX’s American Crime Story, gave her verdict on the footage.
+Speaking to The Hollywood Reporter, intimacy coordination Mia Schachter, who has worked on Apple TV+’s Lessons in Chemistry, HBO’s Insecure and FX’s American Crime Story, gave their verdict on the footage.

 Intimacy coordinators help actors feel safe while performing scenes in which they are required to be nude or have close physical contact and ensure that each actor’s boundaries are met.